osmedeus/documentation/src/installation/running-your-first-scan.md

 ```

-## :simple-git: If you workflow is a github/gitlab repo or a folder of source
+## :simple-git: a URL, a GitHub/GitLab repository, or a directory containing source files

 :fontawesome-solid-scroll: __Example inputs__: `https://github.com/juice-shop/juice-shop` (only apply for GitHub or GitLab link), `/tmp/source-code-folder`